-57. These columns set out a number of other characteristics of the access rights including the routing of services, intermediate calling points and the minimum time that a train must spend at such points.
+56. These columns set out a number of other characteristics of the access rights including the routing of services, intermediate calling points and the minimum time that a train must spend at such points.
 They also identify any special terms relating to the train, such as train length exceeding the EAS.
-Again, routing and minimum dwell time at intermediate points must not be completed for contingent rights.
+We would not usually expect to see routing and minimum dwell time at intermediate points completed for contingent rights.